xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 4. Optionally, delete the GitHub repository you created for this lab by selecting **settings** and then **Delete this repository** from the GitHub website.

 You should follow all steps provided *after* attending the Hands-on lab.

+### Task 2: Delete the GitHub repo.

+1. Open https://www.github.com, then select your profile icon and select **Your repositories**

+2. Navigate to your repo and select it

+3. Click the **Settings** tab, scroll to the bottom, select **Delete this repository**